Reference / Case Study

 • room identity preserved from device to monitor

-For an engineer, the useful part is not that the card says “Healthy.”
-The useful part is that one panel combines current values with recent history.
-That makes it easier to tell whether the room is actually stable, whether CO2 is rising under occupancy, or whether the signal quality itself needs investigation.
+For an engineer, the useful part is not that the dashboard says “Healthy.”
+The useful part is that one dashboard panel combines current values with recent history.
+That makes it easier to tell whether the room is actually stable, whether CO2 is rising because people are present, or whether the signal quality itself needs investigation.

 This is also where the extra sensor dimension matters.
 Temperature and humidity trends are still visible, but CO2 gives the system a better indoor-air-quality signal than a temperature-only interpretation.